Ernst von Hammerstein-Loxten

 Ernst Georg, Freiherr von Hammerstein-Loxten (2 October 1827 – 5 June 1914) was a German lawyer and politician in the Kingdom of Hanover.
 After Hanover's annexation by the Kingdom of Prussia in 1866, he was Prussian Minister of Agriculture from 1894 to 1901.

 Early life

-Hammerstein was born on 2 October 1827 in Loxten im Artland into the older branch of the Loxten line of the von Hammerstein family.
+Hammerstein was born on 2 October 1827 at Loxten im Artland in the Osnabrück district into the older branch of the Loxten line of the von Hammerstein family.
 He was a son of Dorothea née von Rössing (1803–1847) and Hermann von Hammerstein-Loxten (1801–1876), of Loxten and Dieck among others, including the Burgmannshof Loxter Hof in Quakenbrück.
 His brother, Ludwig von Hammerstein-Loxten (1839–1927), became a Prussian Infantry General.
 He was distantly related to the Prussian Interior Minister Hans von Hammerstein-Loxten.

 Hammerstein-Loxten studied law at the Georg-August University of Göttingen and became active in the Bremensia Corps in 1849.

 Career

 After completing his legal exams in 1862, Hammerstein-Loxten worked for the courts in Bersenbrück and Diepholz before becoming a consultant in the Ministry of the Interior of the Kingdom of Hanover.
 As a Lord of the manor, he was also a member of the Assembly of the Kingdom of Hanover (Ständeversammlung).